How to Fix a Stuck Pixel

 Gently tapping may also work.
 Use the eraser end of a pencil to repeatedly tap the area of the stuck pixel.

 Sometimes you can correct a pixel by making it flash on and off, or making it flash different colors.
-If you shrink the broswer screen around this image and move the image across the broken pixel for a minute, it may coax the pixel back to normal.
+If you shrink the browser screen around this image and move the image across the broken pixel for a minute, it may coax the pixel back to normal.
 Simply drag the image around so that the pixel is on the colored part, then on the black part, then back and forth, back and forth.

 For a more stubborn pixel, you may need to play rapidly flashing colors over the pixel using a video or animated image.
 If you gently rub the stuck pixel while the video plays, your pixel should right itself in no time.
-Try this animated gif:
+Try this animated GIF:

 If you have a mobile device with internet access and an LCD screen, these tricks can also cure stuck pixels on the touch screen.
 One thing you should never do is poke the pixel with pointed object such as a pen or pencil tip.
 This is more likely to damage pixels than to fix them.
 If you cause more damage, it may void your warranty.